UCC-Organism/install-visualisations-from-scratch/README.md

 It will start writing a lot of lines like this:
 [picture from terminal]

-Open browser and check look at http://localhost:8080, you will look like something like this:
+Open browser and check look at http://localhost:8080, you will see something like this:
 [picture from safari]

 # Install the ucc-organism visualisation for local testing